Spivoxity/opdraw/README.md

 # opdraw
 pdfTeX-based tool for rendering operator trees as PDF and PNG

-This program, written in OCaml with a helper in C, takes a file containing a compact representation of a tiled operator tree and renders it as a digram, with output as both a PDF file and a PNG file.
+This program, written in OCaml with a helper in C, takes a file containing a compact representation of a tiled operator tree and renders it as a diagram, with output as both a PDF file and a PNG file.
 Operator trees are used in some compilers to represent statements in the body of a procedure, and instruction selection is implemented by covering each tree with tiles that correspond to machine instructions.

 <img src="sample.png" width=400/>